Polylogarithmic Approximation for Robust s-t Path: Introduction

 \paragraph{ Main Result 1 (\cref{thm:sp-graph}).} Given any series-parallel graph, there is a randomized algorithm that can achieve an approximation ratio of $O(H\log k)$ in polynomial time, where $H$ is the height of the decomposition tree of the series-parallel graph and $k$ is the number of agents.

 Our first result is on a specific category of graphs called {\em series-parallel graphs} (\cref{sec:sp}), which are used by ~\cite{DBLP:journals/ipl/KasperskiZ09} to demonstrate a lower bound of $\Omega(\log^{1-\epsilon}k)$ (for any $\epsilon>0$) for the robust $s\tto t$ path problem.
-We begin by showing that the natural flow linear program (LP) on a series-parallel graph admits an integrality gap of $\Omega(\max\{k,\sqrt{n}\})$, which remains present even when knowledge of an upper bound on the optimum cost is imposed on the LP (\cref{sec:flow-lp-gap}).
+We begin by showing that the natural flow linear program (LP) on a series-parallel graph has an integrality gap of $\Omega(k)$ and $\Omega(\sqrt{n})$ (\cref{sec:flow-lp-gap}).
+The gaps hold even when we integrate the knowledge of the optimum cost to the LP to circumvent some obvious gap instances.
 This result aligns with the prior findings of~\cite{DBLP:journals/corr/abs-1806-08936}, but our constructed instance is significantly simpler.
-It should be noted that most prior algorithms in the existing literature rely on the flow LP mentioned above, and thus, their approximation ratios cannot be better than $O(\max\{k,\sqrt{n}\})$ when $k$ is part of the input.
+It should be noted that most prior algorithms in the existing literature rely on the flow LP mentioned above, and thus, their approximation ratios cannot be better than $O(\min\{k,\sqrt{n}\})$.

-In order to overcome the pessimistic gap, we develop a novel linear program based on the {\em decomposition tree} of the series-parallel graph.
+To overcome the pessimistic gap, we develop a novel linear program based on the {\em decomposition tree} of the series-parallel graph.
 Subsequently, we demonstrate that a dependent randomized rounding algorithm for the LP can obtain an approximation ratio of $O(H \log k)$.
 Particularly, for the hard instance that leads to a lower bound $\Omega(\log^{1-\epsilon}k)$ (for any $\epsilon>0$) stated in~\cite{DBLP:journals/ipl/KasperskiZ09}, our algorithm can return a $O(\log \log n \log k)$-approximate solution, which is nearly tight since there is only a $O(\log \log n)$-gap (see \cref{sec:sp:hard-instance} for details).

+\paragraph{ Main Result 2 (\cref{thm:general:graph}, \ref{thm:quasi:hardness}).} Given any directed graph, there is a randomized algorithm that can obtain a $O(\log n \log k)$-approximate solution in quasi-polynomial time, where $n$ is the number of vertices and $k$ is the number of agents.
+Moreover, any quasi-polynomial time algorithm for robust $s$-$t$ path has an approximation lower bound of $\Omega(\log^{1-\epsilon} k)$ (even on series-parallel graphs) under the assumption that $\NP\nsubseteq \mathrm{DTIME}(n^{\poly \log n})$.

+Finally, we consider general graphs (\cref{sec:general-graphs}).
+The algorithm is also LP-based, following a similar framework as the algorithm for series-parallel graphs.
+The main challenge here is that we no longer have a simple tree structure for general graphs.
+To address this issue, we construct a decision-tree-type tree structure for the given graph and write a linear program based on it.
+Our algorithm then builds on this new LP to give the first polylogarithmic approximation for general graphs.
+Additionally, we show that the lower bound of $\Omega(\log^{1-\epsilon} k)$ can be extended to the algorithms running in quasi-polynomial time, i.e., the problem is still hard to be approximated within $o(\log k)$ even if we allow quasi-polynomial time algorithms (\cref{sec:quasi:hardness}).